Contact us and get special pricing today. There's no obligation. ...Request an Account

 Network or WLan Radios

-Network radios (also called Radio-Over-IP or RoIP) are act like normal two way radios, but they work differently.
+Network radios (also called Radio-Over-IP or RoIP) act like normal two way radios, but they work differently.
 Their biggest advantage is to extend the communication range beyond the capabilities of an RF system, but it's important to understand the differences.
-IP radios communicate through the internet via a wireless internet connection.
+IP radios communicate through the internet via a wireless internet connection on your computer network.
 So, your radio's range is only limited by your computer network.
 If you have offices on the same computer network, radios from one office can talk to the other locations, even if these offices are thousands of miles apart.
 Also, IP radios can be easier to implement.
 Most companies already have IT departments, which will readily understand these products.
 IP radios require a controller, which is connected to your network.

-IP radios work well for businesses wanting to communicate within locations covered by their computer network.
+IP radios work well for businesses wanting to communicate within locations covered by their own computer network.

 Perfect for those looking for the longest range possible and easy setup, such as companies operating vehicle fleets in large metropolitan areas.